jyje/profile/profile/index.md

 My name is [Jeayoung Jeon (전제영)]{:.heading.flip-title}, and I'm a software engineer in Seoul, South Korea.

 - 🧑‍💻 I'm with expertise in MLOps/DevOps and AI engineering.
+    - I'm currently working as an **AI/MLOps Engineer** at [Hyundai Autoever]{:.heading.flip-title}, a company specializing in SDV and ICT for Automotives.
     - I worked as an **MLOps/DevOps Engineer** at [MAXST]{:.heading.flip-title}, a company specializing in AR and Digital Twins.
     - I studied computer vision, autonomous driving, and AI researches at school.
 - 💼 This site is my official profile.